 Oregon Cannabis Industry in ‘Weakest Economic Position’ Since Launch in 2016

-The recreational cannabis industry in Oregon is in its “weakest” economic position since the legal market launched in 2016, according to new report released by state regulators.
+The recreational cannabis industry in Oregon is in its “weakest” economic position since the legal market launched in 2016, according to a new report released by state regulators.

 The report, released last week by the Oregon Liquor & Cannabis Commission, detailed that, after a “banner sales year” in 2020, cannabis producers in the state “entered 2021 exuberant and optimistic about the future of the market – and made their planting decisions accordingly.”